gugasth/gugasth/README.md

 ### Gustavo Paulo 👋

-## I'm a telecom engineering student currently working on a data science project leveraging data-driven AI solutions that impact business and improve end products.
+## I'm a telecom engineering student, currently working on a data science project leveraging data-driven AI solutions that impact business and improve end products.

 - 💻 I’m currently working in a Data Science Project